INFO-201-SUM-20/final-project-group-5/README.md

 This project aims to answer these following questions:

 - Is there a correlation between COVID-19 incidence rate and **tobacco use** by state?
-We want to find tobacco rates for U.S states and compare them with how many COVID-19 cases there are.
+We want to find tobacco rates for U.S states and compare them with how many COVID-19 cases there are currently.

-- How does COVID-19 **incidence** and **death rates** vary by state.
+- How does COVID-19 **incidence** and **death rates** vary by state(s)?
 We want to explore which states have been most affected, and find explore possibilities why COVID-19 has been more prominent in those regions.

 - What **ethnicity** is most affected by COVID-19?
-We want to compare how different races have caught COVID-19, recovered and or died.
+We want to compare how different ethnic groups have caught COVID-19, recovered and or died.

 ## Finding Data